 Keeping blood sugar levels within a healthful range is vital for anyone with diabetes.
 People must stick to their doctor’s recommendations for a diet that can help them achieve this goal.

-Experts at the National Institute of Diabetes and Digestive and Kidney Diseases recommend two complementary approaches to healthful eating for people with diabetes.
+Experts at the National Institute of Diabetes and Digestive and Kidney Diseases recommend

 The Plate Method